dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 Staging environments are useful ways to grant developers access to deployment workflows and tools while controlling access to production data.
 They are configured with their own long-living branch (for example, `staging`) that may be very similar to `main` in many ways while potentially limiting the data the developers can access.

-Ideally, the workflows would move upstream from Developer environment -> Staging environment -> Production environment with developer branches feeding in to the staging branch, then ultimately `main`.
-In many cases, `main` and `staging` branches will be identical after a merge, and remain that way until the next batch of changes from `developer` branches are ready to be elevated.
-We recommend setting branch protection rules on `stagin` similar to `main`.
+Ideally, the workflows would move upstream from the Development environment -> Staging environment -> Production environment with developer branches feeding into the staging branch, then ultimately `main`.
+In many cases, the `main` and `staging` branches will be identical after a merge and remain until the next batch of changes from the `development` branches are ready to be elevated.
+We recommend setting branch protection rules on `staging` similar to `main`.

 ### Create a staging environment